-Check out the Seagate FireCuda and install more games for your gaming PC.
+Check out the Seagate FireCuda to install more games for your gaming PC.

 Power Supply Unit

-Purchase from a reliable manufacturer: Don’t buy Power Supply Units from no-name manufacturers.
-These will usually sell bad PSU’s for low prices.
-Now, this might be tempting to you, but do note that these are the kinds of hardware that will give up on you with catastrophic results (A fried PC at best, a house fire at worst).
-Save yourself the hassle and just get one from proven brands like EVGA, Corsair, et cetera.
+Purchase from a reliable manufacturer: don’t buy power supply units (PSU) from no-name manufacturers.
+These will usually sell bad PSUs for low prices.
+Now, this might be tempting to you, but do note that these are the kinds of hardware that will give up on you with catastrophic results (a fried PC at best, a house fire at worst).
+Save yourself the hassle and just get one from proven brands like EVGA, Corsair, etc.

-Ensure you have enough wattage for your PC: Always try to use Wattage Calculator or a similar app to determine how big your PSU needs to get.
-The PSU needs to be listed on a lot of GPU’s are usually inflated, but if you want to overclock your PC, it’s best to exceed the minimum for the GPU.
+Ensure you have enough wattage for your PC: always try to use Wattage Calculator or a similar app to determine how big your PSU needs to get.
+The PSUs listed on a lot of GPUs are usually inflated, but if you want to overclock your PC, it’s best to exceed the minimum for the GPU.

-80 and above ratings refer to its efficiency: Higher efficiency, less power consumed.
-Less power consumed, the less heat emitted.
-NEVER buy a below 80 certifications.
-That way leads to your Rig on fire which is not a good idea.
+80 and above ratings refer to its efficiency: higher efficiency, less power consumed.
+The less power consumed, the less heat emitted.
+Never buy below-80 certifications.
+That leads to your rig on fire, which is not a good idea.

-Now talking about products we recommend either the Corsair CX Series 450M or the EVGA SuperNOVA 750.
+Now talking about products we recommend, it’s either the Corsair CX Series 450M or the EVGA SuperNOVA 750.

-The Corsair CX Series is something you have to check out today and it’s a great quality PSU and offers good wattage.
+The Corsair CX Series is something you have to check out today.
+It’s a great quality PSU and offers good wattage.

 Check out the Corsair CX Series on Amazon and get a great power supply for your gaming PC.

-Meanwhile, the EVGA SuperNOVA is a power supply that is also available on Amazon right now.
-This power supply offers better wattage, a modular design, great efficiency and offers a pretty long warranty.
+Meanwhile, the EVGA SuperNOVA is a power supply that offers better wattage, a modular design, and great efficiency.
+It also has a pretty long warranty.
 It is a great option to consider when buying a power supply for your custom gaming desktop.

 Check out the EVGA SuperNOVA today and get better wattage for your gaming rig.

-The simplest to do, yet conversely, has a lot to consider.
-Firstly, choose a size that matches your motherboard’s size.
-Whether it be MATX, ITX, et cetera.
+This is the simplest to do, yet conversely, has a lot to consider.
+Firstly, choose a size that matches your motherboard’s size, whether it be MATX, ITX, etc.

-As an addition to this, ensure that your case has good cooling setups.
-At least 2 intake fans and vents are needed for airflow and ventilation for your PC.
-Or else you’ll run the risk of overheating.
-If your setup is water-cooled, you’ll need a PC case with room for putting a radiator.
+Furthermore, ensure that your case has good cooling setups.
+At least two intake fans and vents are needed for airflow and ventilation for your PC.
+Or else, you’ll run the risk of overheating.
+If your setup is water-cooled, you’ll need a PC case with room for a radiator.
 This is common in ITX builds, as they don’t have that much room for bigger air coolers.

 The Phanteks Eclipse comes in a variety of colors like black, gray, and black/red, a stylish case that belies a great interior to build your PC in, and is available right now.

 Meanwhile, the Thermaltake View is visually striking, with its tempered glass case allowing you to showcase your PC build in full and has great aesthetic appeal.
-The Thermaltake is available on Amazon and it’s a great-looking PC Case.
+The is a great-looking PC case available on Amazon.